deweb-io/premium/README.md

 # Premium Plugin Service

-A BBS Core UI plugin to handle premium content.
+A BBS Content Rendering plugin to handle premium content.

 This plugin is, essentially, an integration between the Core UI and an external multi-vendor/tenant digital-goods marketplace.